kisssdev/aurelia-kis-oidc/README.md

    // in your app.js or app.ts
    import { inject } from 'aurelia-framework';
    import { HttpClient } from 'aurelia-fetch-client';
-   import { OpenidRouting } from 'aurelia-kis-oidc';
-   import { Oauth2Interceptor } from 'aurelia-kis-oidc';
+   import { OpenidRouting, Oauth2Interceptor } from 'aurelia-kis-oidc';

    @inject(OpenidRouting, HttpClient, Oauth2Interceptor)
    export class App {